AGRICULTURAL USES - FORESTRY - GRAND FIR

 DIRECTIONS FOR USE

-DuPont WESTAR must be used only in accordance with instructions on the label, or in separately published DuPont instructions.
+Westar Herbicide must be used only in accordance with instructions on this label, or in separately published Bayer CropScience LP instructions.

 Do not apply more than 6.0 ounces (0.375 pounds active) active ingredient sulfometuron methyl per acre per year when using this product or any other product containing sulfometuron methyl.